kef59000/thro-dsscm/01 Geospatial Analytics/00 Geospatial Analytics with QGIS.md

 ![Alt text](image-2.png)

-- Make sure the "Most Populous States" layer is on top of the "States" layer in your Layers win-dow.
+- Make sure the "Most Populous States" layer is on top of the "States" layer in your Layers window.
 Otherwise, drag and drop it up.
 Format it as a transparent layer with a thick red border:
     - Right click on Layer -> Properties -> Style.
     - Click on "Simple filling" in the upper window, then on the color bar below under Symbol layer type / Filling.
 In the "Choose fill color" window that appears, lower the "Opacity" slider to 0%, then confirm.
     - Further down in the window you can format the frame.
 Change the border color to red and increase the border strength to 1.5.
 Click "Apply" and then "Ok".